Ministry of the Solicitor General: History

-Law Enforcement and Public Safety
+Law enforcement and public safety

 Prior to 1972, the Attorney General and the Department of Justice had carriage of the responsibility for policing and public safety in the province.

 The Ministry of the Solicitor General was established in 1972.
 Although there was no solicitor general of Ontario prior to 1972, one did exist for both the Province of Upper Canada (1791–1840) and the Province of Canada (1841–1867).
 With the re-organization of the Government of Ontario in 1972, however, this long-dormant office was re-established.

-Correctional Services
+Correctional services

 The Board of Inspectors of Asylums and Prisons, first appointed in 1859, was charged with general superintendence of the United Provinces' (i.e. Canada East/Quebec and Canada West/Ontario) 61 public institutions.
 These included 52 common gaols, the largest single type of institution, 4 lunatic asylums, 2 hospitals, 2 reformatory prisons, and one large penitentiary.
 Five inspectors were appointed and each one assigned an inspection district.

 After Confederation, the Prisons and Asylums Inspection Act was passed on March 4, 1868.
 It vested control of all the above types of institutions located in Ontario, 49 in total, in the Office of the Inspector of Prisons and Asylums in the Department of the Provincial Secretary.
 On June 20, 1868, J.W.
 Langmuir was appointed first incumbent of the office.

 In 1876, this office was renamed the Office of the Inspector of Prisons and Public Charities, and it became part of the Treasury Department.
 It was reverted to the Department of the Provincial Secretary in 1883.
 In addition to prisons, the office was also responsible for the superintendence of various public institutions that served social service functions, such as orphanages, houses of refuge, asylums for the insane, and hospitals.
 By 1925, the Inspector and his staff were responsible for superintending 380 institutions.
 Between 1927 and 1934, the provincial government gradually reduced the inspectorial functions and reassigned them to more specialized departments.
 For example, administration of charitable institutions was transferred to the newly created Department of Public Welfare in September 1930, and the responsibility for hospitals and sanatoria was transferred to the Department of Health in October 1930.